Heavy Drinking and Alcoholism Among the Elderly

 Two Types of Older Drinkers

 Elderly who abuse alcohol generally fall into one of two categories.
-Some elderly people began abusing alcohol when they were younger people and have continued since then.
+Some elderly people began misusing alcohol when they were younger people and have continued since then.
 Others only begin to drink heavily on reaching retirement age or older.

-In general, older drinkers tend to exhibit a different pattern of alcohol abuse than younger people.
+In general, older drinkers tend to exhibit a different pattern of alcohol misuse than younger people.
 They usually drink smaller quantities, but more often.
 Official statistics indicate that although older people in the UK drink less units of alcohol than younger people, they are more likely to drink daily.

 Reaching Out

-The Dangers of Alcohol Abuse Among Elderly
+The Dangers of Alcohol Misuse Among Elderly

-The physical dangers of alcohol abuse are greater for elderly people.
+The physical dangers of alcohol misuse are greater for elderly people.
 Changes in metabolism means that the body processes alcohol less efficiently, and incurs greater health costs in doing so.
 Tolerance also decreases with age meaning much less alcohol is needed to become intoxicated.
 If an elderly person continues to drink the same quantities as when they were younger, their drinking habits could quickly become problematic.

 It can also be more difficult for an elderly person to receive a diagnosis of alcoholism.
-This is because medical professionals sometimes attribute problems resulting from alcohol abuse – such as insomnia, depression or dementia – to old age instead.
+This is because medical professionals sometimes attribute problems resulting from alcohol misuse – such as insomnia, depression or dementia – to old age instead.

 Elderly people may be prescribed drugs for various health problems.
 However, some are unaware of the effects of combining prescription drugs with alcohol.
 In some cases, alcohol can magnify the effects of these drugs, particularly sedatives.
 This can become very dangerous to the health of an elderly person.